ship-components/ship-components-buttons/README.md

 2. `npm test`

 ## History
+- 1.0.3 - Added support for sticky buttons
 - 1.0.2 - Fixed React dependencies (for React 16)
 - 1.0.1 - Switched to react-transition-group@1.x (for React 16); downgraded to babel-loader 6.x (for webpack)
 - 1.0.0 - Optimized the shouldComponentUpdate on checking the children prop